beeeees/grunt-boilerplate/README.md

 * See the `/fonts/fontello/css/fontello-codes.css` file for a quick list of all the CSS classes.

 ### Concat
 By default, all of the JavaScript is concatenated into one file `all.js`.
-There are a few exceptions to this rule, and a few JavaScript files that get priority:
+There are a few exceptions to this rule, and a few JavaScript files that get priority.

+The files are concatenated in this order:

 * jQuery
 * All of the Bootstrap JS (in a specific order)
-* The contents of `/js/vendor/` (but not respond.min.js)
+* The contents of `/js/vendor/`
+  * `html5shiv.js` is explicitly excluded
+  * `respond.min.js` is explicitly excluded
 * All of the `.js` files in the `/js/` folder
+  * `all.js` is explicitly excluded
+  * `all.min.js` is explicitly excluded
 * The main `scripts.js` file

-* The `all.js` and `all.min.js` files are explicitly excluded
+### CoffeeScript
+If you want to use CoffeeScript, then just create a `coffee` folder at the root of the project and add your `.coffee` files to it.
+All of the `.coffee` files will be processed into `.js` files (and saved to the `js` folder) with the same name.
+You can even create `scripts.coffee` in your `coffee` folder to replace the main `scripts.js` file.

 The `html5shiv.js` and `respond.js` files are needed for IE 8 to work correctly with Bootstrap 3.
 Additionally, these files do not work correctly unless included in the &lt;head&gt; of the document.
 They are handled via a conditional comment tag.
 ```